What it’s like to get in touch

 Got cut off or had to go?

-If you get cut off or need to end a chat suddenly, you can log in for another counselor chat.
+If you get cut off or need to end a chat suddenly, you can log in for another counsellor chat.
 It helps to let the counsellor know you got cut off before.
-If you were talking about something serious like getting help with self-harm or suicidal thoughts, it's important to let the counsellor know if you feel safe or not.
+If you were talking about something serious like getting help with self-harm or suicidal thoughts, it’s important to let the counsellor know if you feel safe or not.